aleszu/text-mining-course/README.md

 ![img](img/rollcall1.png)

 First, let's pull in the tweets, which were gathered using the [rtweet package](https://rtweet.info/).
-Full methodology is published at the bottom of the [Roll Call article]((https://www.rollcall.com/news/campaigns/lead-midterms-twitter-republicans-went-high-democrats-went-low)).
-We also added some extra columns including party affiliation and share of the vote won in the 2018 elections.
+Full methodology is published at the bottom of the [Roll Call article](https://www.rollcall.com/news/campaigns/lead-midterms-twitter-republicans-went-high-democrats-went-low) and on my [Github account](https://github.com/aleszu/rollcall-analysis).
+For the purposes of this activity, I've added some extra columns including party affiliation and share of the vote won in the 2018 elections.
 This information is all in the alltweets.zip file.

 Let's do some exploratory data visualization and create a histogram using ggplot2.
 We can add custom colors and change the theme with a couple extra lines: